-Many herbs can be used for emotional support during and after stressful events and emergencies.
+Many herbs are useful for emotional support during and after stressful events and emergencies.
 Essentially, herbs for these types of situation all come from the same category: nervine herbs.

 This herb is prized for an ability to support emotional equilibrium.
 Albizia is also very beneficial for emotional upheaval associated with grief.
-The bark and the flowers are both emotionally supportive, but traditionally the bark is viewed as being more grounding and the flowers are more uplifting.
+The bark and flowers are both emotionally supportive.
+However, the bark is more grounding while the flowers are more uplifting.

 My Favorite Emotional Support Blend